maemay85/maemay85/README.md

 My name is Mae May (*she/her*), and *git this* I am a software developer!
 Unexpected, I know.

+## Here are some of the technologies I use in professional, recreational, and *secret* applications:
 <table style="display: flex; align-items: center; justify-content: center;">

    <tr>